Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 While USCIS doesn't explicitly require a bachelor's degree for an O-1 visa, it can strengthen your case.
 You can demonstrate extraordinary ability through alternative means, such as substantial industry experience and exceptional achievements.

 No, the O-1 visa requires sponsorship from a U.S. employer or agent.
-The employer or agent must file the petition on your behalf with the USCIS.
+The employer or agent must file the petition on your behalf with the USCIS for full-time work authorization.

 Yes, O-1 visa holders can bring their spouse and unmarried children under 21 to the U.S. They can apply for O-3 dependent visas, which allow them to accompany the primary visa holder.